simple-registry/simple-registry/doc/explanation/storage-backends.md

 `If-None-Match: *` on S3) takes the key, the holder's refresh task keeps the lease alive, and a lapsed lease is taken over by the next claimant.
-Enqueue, complete, and fail are ordered idempotent writes with no transaction; a startup probe verifies the backend's create-if-absent is honest before `[global.job_queue]` is served.
+Enqueue, complete, and fail are ordered idempotent writes with no transaction; a startup probe checks the backend's create-if-absent is honest before `[global.job_queue]` is served, degrading claims to an advisory put-settle-verify sequence (with a logged warning) when it is not.
 A blob upload session persists as its assembled `data` object plus one `session.json` record (last activity, committed offset, hasher checkpoint) under `v2/repositories/<namespace>/_uploads/<uuid>/`;
 `complete` moves the staged blob to its content-addressed key as an idempotent